Boston Bruins Schedule This Week: Dates, Times for Bruins' Games

 Hannah Brewitt

-The Bruins enter this week with the NHL’s best record of 28-4-3.
-After capping off their three-game road stint with a win over the Devils, they return to TD Garden on Saturday to take on the Sabres.
-They’ll host the Penguins at Fenway Park for this year’s Winter Classic to wrap up the week.
+The Bruins enter this week with the NHL’s best record of 29-4-4.
+After defeating the Penguins at Fenway Park in this year’s annual Winter Classic, the B’s are back on the road for a three-game stint.

 Here’s what to expect: